agateblue/tempo/README.md

 - Tag type search:
     - `#` gives you entries with any hashtag
     - `!` gives you all important entries
+- Other operators:
+    - `is:favorite` gives you all favorited entries
+    - `is:thread` gives you all first entries of a thread
+    - `is:reply` gives you all replies thread

 All these operators can be combined to further refine your search: